osilander/bacterial-genomics-intro/ngs-mapping/index.rst

 Unmapped reads
 ~~~~~~~~~~~~~~

-We could decide to use |kraken| like in section :ref:`taxonomic-investigation` to classify all unmapped sequence reads and identify the species they are coming from and test for contamination.
+We will use |kraken| in section :ref:`taxonomic-investigation` to classify all unmapped sequence reads and identify the species they are coming from and test for contamination.
+To achieve this we need to figure out which reads were unmapped, and then extract the sequence of those reads.

-Lets see how we can get the unmapped portion of the reads from the bam-file:
+Lets see how to get the unmapped portion of the reads from the bam-file:

 .. code:: bash

-    samtools view -b -f 4 mappings/evolved-6.sorted.dedup.bam > mappings/evolved-6.sorted.unmapped.bam
+    samtools view -b -f 4 my_mapped_sorted_dedup.bam > my_mapped_sorted_dedup_unmapped.bam

     # count them
-    samtools view -c mappings/evolved-6.sorted.unmapped.bam
+    samtools view -c my_mapped_sorted_dedup_unmapped.bam

 - ``-b``: indicates that the output is BAM.